c5shen/TIPP3/README.rst

 TODO list
 ---------
-* 3.6.2025 - Finish the subcommand ``download_refpkg`` for downloading the
-  latest reference package to a user specified directory, and record the directory to ``~/.tipp3/refpkg.config``.
-When the user did not specify a reference package in the command line, TIPP3 should automatically find the previously installed refpkg and the corresponding version number.
 * 1.26.2025 - Add a parameter option to allow users to set the support value for abundance profiling.
 Currently, the support values are empirically set for different placement methods (90% for pplacer-taxtastic and 95% for